federicotorrielli/blog/content/posts/dnd_characters.md

 - **Mindful Creation:** The act of writing or thinking without digital assistance encourages slower, more deliberate consideration.
 It helps you focus on the _why_ behind your choices, rather than just filling in blanks on a digital sheet or accepting the first suggestion an AI gives.
 - **Avoiding Trope Traps:** AI often pulls from vast datasets, which can sometimes lead to generic or trope-heavy suggestions.
 Starting analog helps ensure your initial spark is unique to your creative process.
 - **Tools Have Their Place:** This isn't about rejecting technology entirely.
 Character sheets, VTTs, and even AI for brainstorming _later_ details (like naming a forgotten third cousin) can be useful.
 But the _core concept_, the personality, the initial spark – try letting that come purely from you.

-**Key Takeaway:** For the initial, crucial stage of character conception, step away from generative AI.
-Use your own mind, pen, and paper to foster a deeper connection and ensure the character truly belongs to you.